-With summer just around the corner, it’s time to start planning some of your essential mountain adventures.
-So lace up your boots, pack your bag and check out 7 summer adventures in Banff and Lake Louise.
+It's time to start planning your essential summer mountain adventures!
+So lace up your boots, pack your bag and check out these summer adventures in Banff and Lake Louise.

 Travel back in time and soak in the panoramic views of Banff and Lake Louise from the saddle of a horse.
 Several outfitters offer guided horseback tours ranging from day trips to multi-day adventures.
 Watching the sunset from the door of your canvas tent after a day on the trail will make you feel like some of the intrepid early explorers of the area.
 Check out Banff Trail Riders, Timberline Tours Ltd. and Brewster Mountain Pack Trains.

 If you want the full Banff National Park experience, consider hiring a guide for your next mountain adventure.
 Not only will they deliver you to the doorstep of breathtaking views, they will also be your encyclopedia of natural history.
 Have a question about that mountain?
 They’ll set you straight.
-Curious about the type of bird soaring over head?
+Curious about the type of bird soaring overhead?
 No problem!
-There are several organizations that offer guiding services ranging from simple day trips, to custom mountain adventures.
-Check out: Great Divide Nature Interpretation, Canadian Rockies Alpine Hiking, Discover Banff Tours, Nature in Focus Hiking, White Mountain Adventures, Yamnuska Mountain Adventures and Fairmont Chateau Lake Louise.
+There are several organizations that offer guiding services ranging from simple day trips to custom mountain adventures.
+Check out: Great Divide Nature Interpretation, Canadian Rockies Alpine Hiking, Discover Banff Tours, White Mountain Adventures, Yamnuska Mountain Adventures and Fairmont Chateau Lake Louise.

 Looking to scale a mountain but don’t know where to start?
 Why not try your hand at Via Ferrata - a guided experience on steel bridges and rungs up sheer rock faces.
 In the town of Banff you can explore several routes at Mt Norquay.
 Those looking to extend the adventure can hop on a helicopter and fly up to the CMH Bobbie Burns Hut where you’ll explore the thrilling Mt Nimbus course.